-Nvidia dip-buyers burned by US chip battle with China
+Nvidia Dip-Buyers Burned by US Chip Battle With China

 Since reaching that peak, performance has been rockier.
 Shares fell 12% in September, its worst monthly performance in 2023, weighed down by concerns about demand sustainability.

-Even though the stock is still up 188% this year and is the top performer on both the S&P 500 Index and Nasdaq 100, about $180 billion in market value has been erased from the end of August through Wednesday’s close.
+Even though the stock is still up more than 180% this year and is the top performer on both the S&P 500 Index and Nasdaq 100, nearly $200 billion in market value has been erased from the end of August through Friday’s close.
 Nvidia is scheduled to report earnings on Nov.
 21.

 Nvidia’s Top Gamer Graphics Card Caught Up in US-China Trade War